me-luc/trackit/README.md

 - Login and sign up to the app
 - Create, delete or change habits.
 - See what is available on today's page
-- Check the today's habits as done
+- Check / uncheck today's habits
 - See the total progress made today

 ### `Screenshot`